Click here for a PDF version.

 Oct.
 6, 2017

 How big are classes at UVM, and what does that mean for how faculty do their work?
 In their press release of Sept.
 12, 2017, UVM’s administration claimed that “the majority of classes at UVM have 20 or fewer students in them.”
-This is true, as far as it goes.But it obscures more than it reveals.
+Such a statement obscures more than it reveals.

-First, students may then ask: why do so many of the classes they take have more than twenty students in them?
+First, students may rightly ask: Why then do so many of the classes I take have more—sometimes many more—than twenty students in them?

-Second, the press release seems to imply that smaller classes mean UVM faculty do less work than faculty at other universities.
+Second, the press release implies that smaller classes mean UVM faculty do less work than faculty at other universities.

-But it is simply wrong to imply that smaller classes are easier to teach.
+It is simply wrong to imply that smaller classes are easier to teach.
 Our faculty are proud to be a part of an institution that takes teaching seriously and allows us to work closely with our students.
-The small sections offered at UVM are writing intensive courses that require extensive faculty time and effort.
+Many of UVM’s small sections are writing–intensive, requiring extensive faculty time and effort.
 Teaching students how to write effectively requires faculty to spend many hours every week reading and commenting on student work.
 Thus, small class sizes do not necessarily suggest less time commitment from faculty.
 The faculty at UVM are also proud that we do the vast majority of grading ourselves.
 This is in contrast to most flagship public universities in this country where graduate student assistants to do most of the grading.
 Again, this effort provides our students with a much higher quality education, but it comes at the cost of many more hours of work for our faculty.

 If you look at credit-bearing classes with non-zero enrollments and eliminate things like independent study, a majority of classes are enrolled with less than 20 students.